News

 Should I get a Chameleon egg?

-You may or may not have noticed that the selling of eggs is a subject that can get spirited in the community and if you go on social media talking about the egg you are waiting to hatch you may get a spirited response.
-The frustration is not directed at you, but you might feel it none the less.
+You may or may not have noticed that the selling of eggs is a subject that can get spirited in the community and if you go on social media talking about the egg you are waiting to hatch you may get, what may seem to you, an overly passionate, response.
+The frustration is not directed at you, personally, but it would be hard not to feel it, none the less.

 the star shaped pattern cut by a hatchling chameleon to exit the egg